-The Sub-Investment Manager considers and evaluates ESG characteristics, as an important component of their equity analysis discipline, when making investment decisions.
-The Sub-Investment Manager utilises the third party data and the NB ESG Quotient criteria as part of the Portfolio construction and investment management process.
+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
+The Manager considers and evaluates ESG characteristics, as an important component of their credit analysis discipline, when making investment decisions.
+The Manager utilises the NB ESG Quotient criteria, as part of the Portfolio construction and investment management process.
 As noted above, NB ESG Quotient assigns weightings to environmental, social and governance characteristics for each sector to derive the NB ESG Quotient rating.
-Pursuant to this, the Sub-Investment Manager will engage with companies with a poor NB ESG Quotient or third party rating with the aim to seek improvement in the underlying environmental and social characteristics (which make up the NB ESG Quotient) over time.
+Issuers with a favourable and/or an improving NB ESG Quotient rating have a higher chance of ending up in the Portfolio.
+Issuers with a poor NB ESG Quotient rating especially where these are not being addressed by that issuer, are more likely to be removed from the investment universe or divested from the Portfolio.